nickytonline/www.nickyt.co/src/posts/frontend-developer-resources-2022-4cp2.md

 template: post
 ---

-I don't know if I'll keep doing this every year, but I did one of these in 2020 and that post got some good signal, so I renamed it to Frontend Developer Resources 2020 which brings us to Frontend Developer Resources 2022.
+I don't know if I'll keep doing this every year, but I did one of these in 2020, and that post got some good signal, so I renamed it to Frontend Developer Resources 2020, which brings us to Frontend Developer Resources 2022.
 Oops, I missed 2021.
 Technically we're still in 2021, but humour me.
-Sprinkles of shameless plugs will also be included. 😎
+I also added sprinkles of shameless plugs. 😎

-This is not a complete list, more a list of stuff I found compelling in 2021 that will keep you set in 2022 and on and builds off of my previous list.
-You may see some repeats in here from my previous post, but that's only because they're still super relevant.
+This post is not a complete list, more a list of stuff I found compelling in 2021 that will keep you set in 2022 and build off of my previous list.
+You may see some repeats from my 2020 post here, but they're still super relevant.

-Most resources are free, but some are paid.
+Most resources are free, but some resources you need to pay.
 I also highly recommend an [egghead.io](https://egghead.io) subscription.
 I've been a happy subscriber for quite a while now.

 If you have an educational stipend at work, use it.
-Also, a lot of public libraries give you access for free to paid resources like LinkedIn Learning.
+Also, many public libraries give you access for free to paid resources like LinkedIn Learning.
 Check out your local library before purchasing certain content.
-Also, just a huge shoutout to public libraries. 😎
+Also, just a massive shoutout to public libraries. 😎

-I work with Preact in my day to day and I also work with React.
-There are obviously other libraries and frameworks out there, but I'm going to veer away from all that in this post.
-The only mention I'll make is in the browser extensions section.
+I work with Preact daily, and I also work with React.
+There are other libraries and frameworks out there, but I will veer away from all that in this post.
+The browser extensions section is the only place where I'll mention frameworks and libraries.

-This is a work in progress, so expect this list to be updated over the course of 2022.
+This post is a work in progress, so expect this list to update throughout 2022.

 ## JavaScript

-Regardless of whether or not you start with a library or framework, at some point as a frontend developer, you will need to understand JavaScript in more depth.
-Here's some good resources to get you there.
+Regardless of whether or not you start with a library or framework, at some point, as a frontend developer, you will need to understand JavaScript in more depth.
+Here are some excellent resources to get you there.

 - [JavaScript 30](https://javascript30.com) – A classic care of [Wes Bos](https://wesbos.com/).
 These are fun projects to help solidify some JS fundamentals.
 - [JavaScript Katas](https://jskatas.org) – I found this resource a long time ago, but it's gotten a refresh in recent years.
 I even did a live stream of doing some of the Katas!